Complete guide to sustainable boubou: choosing ethical and responsible African fashion

 What is the difference between a sustainable boubou and a classic boubou?

 A sustainable boubou uses carefully selected natural materials (glazed linen, shantung, organza), hand-embroidered designs, and meticulous finishes designed to last.
-It differs from a synthetic boubou or one with printed embroidery in its feel, drape, and long-term durability.
+It differs from a synthetic boubou or one with printed embroideries in its feel, drape, and long-term durability.

 Why does a quality boubou cost more?